casangi/casadocs/docs/tasks/task_setjy.rst

 .. _Description:

 Description
-   setjy task: Set the model of a calibrator in the Measurement Set

    The **setjy** task sets the model visibility amplitude and phase associated with a flux density scale and a specified clean components image into the model column of the MS data set.
 The